 The results of the studies within CEPT show that the long term AMS(R)S spectrum requirements would not be higher than 3.3 MHz in the forward link and 1.3 MHz in the return link in 2025 over Europe as well as on a global scale, CEPT has therefore concluded that the AMS(R)S spectrum requirements can be met within the 2x10 MHz of spectrum identified by footnote No. 5.357A, without placing undue constraints on the existing systems operating in accordance with the Radio Regulations.

-CEPT is developing a compromise solution between the two options corresponding to the CPM method A and B. Two options are discussed for this compromise.
-The differences are very small and lay into the modifications to ITU-R Resolution 222.
-CEPT will continue his refinement of the principles of these proposals in order to finalise the ECP on this Agenda Item.
+CEPT is proposing a compromise solution between the two options corresponding to the CPM method A and B.

+CEPT is of the view that no change is required to neither Article 9 nor any element of Article 5, except for the reference in No. 5.357A to the revised version of Resolution 222.
+CEPT further proposed to revise Resolution 222 (Rev. WRC-07) to identify the procedure to be followed to ensure that the AMS(R)S priority given in No. 5.357A is respected

 Background